Wednesday, August 14, 2024

 I go to the store and make my case.
 The guy asks me if I have last year’s prescription.
 I tell him the doctor said they should have it on file.
 I wind up having to tell him this twice.

 He finds the prescription on his tablet.
-He points to something and seems to say that there’s a specification for progressive bifocals, but (assuming I’m understanding him correctly) I was supposed to specifically ask for them.
+He points to something and seems to say that there’s a specification for progressive bifocals, but apparently (assuming I’m understanding him correctly) I was supposed to specifically ask for them.

 I’ve never had to do that, I say.
 It’s always been this way, he says.
 Besides which, I had a hundred days to complain about my glasses and I didn’t, so no refund.